SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation: Preliminaries and Problem Statement

 where we omit the expectation over the training data in $\mathcal D$ for ease of presentation.

-Given a well-trained DM $\btheta$, \textbf{the objective of MU for image generation} is twofold: firstly, to prevent $\btheta$ from generating undesired image content, \textit{e.g.}, when conditioned on harmful concepts like nudity; secondly, to ensure that the post-unlearning updated DM maintains the quality of image generation for normal images.
+Given a well-trained DM $\btheta$, \textbf{the objective of MU for image generation} is twofold: (1) preventing $\btheta$ from generating undesired image content, \textit{e.g.}, when conditioned on harmful concepts like nudity, and (2) ensuring that the post-unlearning updated DM maintains the quality of image generation for normal images.
 Finally, it is worth noting that in existing literature, the problem of MU for image generation was not studied through the lens of MU.
 Instead, it was initially termed as `learning to forget' or `concept erasing' \citep{schramowski2023safe,gandikota2023erasing,zhang2023forget}.
 However, we will show that MU provides a systematic framework for addressing this challenge.